acceleratedscience/open-ad-toolkit/README.md

 To enable our AI assistant, you'll need an account with OpenAI.
 There is a one month free trial.

+This is available for IBM BAM service and Openai.

 > **Note:** watsonx coming soon

+For IBM BAM simply used your supplied API key if you have BAM access

+For OpenAI

 1. Go to [platform.openai.com](https://platform.openai.com) and create an account